henrythasler/Leaflet.Geodesic/README.md

 ## Basic usage

-- `L.Geodesic` calculates the geodesic lines between all points of a given line- or multiline-string.
+- `L.Geodesic` draws geodesic lines between all points of a given line- or multiline-string.
-- `L.GeodesicCircle` calculates a circle with a specific radius around a given point.
+- `L.GeodesicCircle` draws a circle with a specific radius around a given point.

 The Objects can be created as follows: